 For partial denture implants, you can expect to have less implants placed.
 Usually, one or two implants are all that are needed for partial dentures, though this can vary on how many teeth you are replacing, as well as the placement of those teeth.
 If you are replacing a large number of teeth, your natural teeth are usually pulled so the whole row can be replaced with a prosthetic.

-Denture implants are not comfortable compared to all-on-4 dental implants.
+Denture implants are not comfortable compared to 4-on-1 full arch dental implants.
 Denture implants are bigger, bulkier, removable, and still move around in your mouth, which causes pain and sore spots.
 It’s also not as easy to chew with denture implants, and food will get stuck under the denture.

 It’s even harder to kiss someone with denture implants because the implants are bulky, unnatural, and could move around during a kiss.

-Denture implants look far less natural compared to all-on-4 dental implants, since they are bulkier and look noticeably fake.
+Denture implants look far less natural compared to 4-on-1 full arch dental implants, since they are bulkier and look noticeably fake.
 Since denture implants are permanently secured, they can still move around, which will adversely affect your speech and natural chewing motions.